Three Bridge Fiasco – A Spectator’s Guide | Modern Sailing

 Three Bridge Fiasco – A Spectator’s Guide

-The iconic Three Bridge Fiasco is here, bringing thrill (and sometimes the doldrums), and strategy to San Francisco Bay this weekend!
+The iconic Three Bridge Fiasco is almost here, bringing thrill (and sometimes the doldrums), and strategy to San Francisco Bay the last Saturday of January.
 Whether you’re a seasoned sailor or a curious spectator, we're here to help you make the most of the event, from onshore or aboard a chartered vessel.

 What Makes the Three Bridge Fiasco Unique?

-With the tagline, "It starts with a Fiasco, and could take you to Hawaii," you know you're in for a race like no other.
-Hosted by the Singlehanded Sailing Society for over three decades, participants chart their own course.
-Rounding three marks—Blackaller Buoy (near the south end of the Golden Gate Bridge), Red Rock (Richmond-San Rafael Bridge), and Yerba Buena Island (Bay Bridge)—in any order or direction.
-This unconventional format attracts over 300 boats, challenging sailors to navigate the Bay's dynamic conditions and creating an unpredictable, thrilling day on the water where preparation and good humor is key.
+"It starts with a Fiasco, and could take you to Hawaii."
+With the tagline like that you know you're in for a race like no other.
+Hosted by the Singlehanded Sailing Society for over three decades, the Three Bridge Fiasco is the ultimate tactical puzzle.
+There is no set course.
+Instead, over 300 boats must round three marks - Blackaller Buoy (near the south end of the Golden Gate Bridge), Red Rock (Richmond-San Rafael Bridge), and Yerba Buena Island (Bay Bridge) - in any order or in any direction.

 Best Ways to Watch the Action: